Links on SoundGuys may earn us a commission. Learn more.

 How is the SteelSeries Arctis Nova Pro Wireless microphone?

 The retractable microphone is easy to pull in and out, and position for optimal sound.
 When retracted, it sits flush with the rest of the ear cup, and a visible red light illuminates when you mute the mic.
 The microphone’s response is highly optimized for communication, and compares well with the best gaming headset mics.
-It features a gentle slope up to around 3.5kHz followed by a sharp drop off around 6kHz, covering the critical speech band well, while the high-frequency pre-emphasis really helps with intelligibility.
+It features a gentle slope up to around 3.5kHz followed by a sharp drop off around 6kHz, covering the critical speech band well.
+At the same time, the high-frequency pre-emphasis really helps with intelligibility.

 Take a listen to our standardized microphone demos below, and let us know what you think:

-SteelSeries Arctis Nova Pro Wireless microphone demo (Ideal):
+SteelSeries Arctis Nova Pro Wireless microphone demo (Ideal conditions):

-SteelSeries Arctis Nova Pro Wireless microphone demo (Office):
+SteelSeries Arctis Nova Pro Wireless microphone demo (Office conditions):

 How does the microphone sound to you?